Understanding How Premarital Questionnaires Help Expose Potential Issues

 Talk about the important issues

 After reviewing the answers you and your partner provide on the premarital questionnaires, your therapist will better understand the tension sources in your relationship.
 From there, the couples counselor will guide you through conversations to explore topics likely to affect your marriage.
-Premarital counseling doesn't just highlight the areas you need to work on; it can also showcase what you two are doing right and how you can use that knowledge to meet each other’s needs.
+Premarital counseling doesn't just highlight the areas you need to address; it can also showcase what you two are doing right and how you can use that knowledge to meet each other’s needs.

-Premarital questionnaire question subjects
+Premarital questionnaire subjects

 • Children and parenting plans